George Murray looks back at 25 years of writing poetry with Problematica

 Problematica is a collection of poems both new and previously published

-Murray has spent the last couple of decades as a poetic innovator — and when he was approached to do a retrospective book of his poems, he thought, "Damn, I'm getting old."
+Murray has spent the last few decades as a poetic innovator — and when he was approached to do a retrospective book of his poems, he thought, "Damn, I'm getting old."

 Problematica is a collection of poems, both new and previously published, from Murray's 25-year career.
 The collection includes everything from early narrative poems to lyrical explorations of the metaphysical to investigations of the colloquial and contemporary.